GENI-NSF/geni-tools/README-omni.txt

      XML File (the `-o` option requested that).
 Files will be named `rspec-<server>.xml`
  4. Create a request Rspec to specify which resources you want to reserve.
-(See XXX for more details.)
+(See [http://groups.geni.net/geni/wiki/GENIExperimenter/RSpecs RSpec Documentation] for more details.)
  5. Create a Slice.
     Run: `omni.py createslice MySlice`
  6. Allocate your Resources.
 Given a slice, and your request rspec